-Google Authenticator is a simple solution that you can rely upon for multi-factor authentiation.
-It’s free and available for multiple mobile platforms.
-As the code validation is quite fast in Authenticator, the required additional login time too is minimal.
+Google Authenticator is a simple solution that you can rely upon for multi-factor authentication.
+It’s free and available on multiple mobile platforms.
+As the code validation is quite fast in Authenticator, the required additional login time to is minimal.

 Safeguard your store against brute-force attacks

 Attackers often try different, random passphrases before guessing the right one.
-This approach is known as brute-force attack, and is used by many hackers.
+This approach is known as the brute-force attack and is used by many hackers.
 Even an apparently strong password runs a risk in such cases.

 Change the default administrator username